-IEEE-USA Today's Engineer: Today's Engineer is a monthly Web publication devoted to the issues affecting U.S. IEEE members' careers, such as professionalism, management skills, engineering performance, engineering skills and competencies, product development practices, project management issues, innovation and entrepreneurship, business practices.
-Additionally, Today's Engineer includes articles and commentary on the topics that are shaping legislation, the technology workplace, and the engineering world.
+IEEE-USA INSIGHT: INSIGHT is an on-line publication devoted to the issues affecting U.S. IEEE members' careers, such as professionalism, management skills, engineering performance, engineering skills and competencies, product development practices, project management issues, innovation and entrepreneurship, business practices.
+INSIGHT includes articles and commentary on the topics that are shaping legislation, the technology workplace, and the engineering world.
+INSIGHT's @IEEE-USA feature carries announcements and highlights of IEEE-USA products, services, programs and activities